Mug shot proposal pits privacy versus the right to know

 Since releasing the proposal in his state budget plan in mid-January, Cuomo has indicated he’s willing to recraft the idea in light of the “tension” it has created with media outlets.
 During a Jan.
 28 public radio interview, the governor said he’s “open to a better solution.”

-The New York Police Department, the nation’s largest, releases information on arrests but doesn’t put out mug shots unless investigators believe that will prompt more witnesses to come forward or aid in finding a suspect, said Kaye Devora, an NYPD spokeswoman.
+The New York Police Department, the nation’s largest, releases information on arrests but doesn’t put out mug shots unless investigators believe that will prompt more witnesses to come forward or aid in finding a suspect, said Devora Kaye, an NYPD spokeswoman.

 Cuomo’s proposal is supported by advocacy groups including the Fortune Society, a New York City nonprofit organization providing services to formerly incarcerated people.
-JoAnne Page, the group’s president and CEO, says the problem is that mug shots appearing in news stories and posted on the internet live “for perpetuity.”
+JoAnne Page, the group’s president and CEO, says the problem is that mug shots appearing in news stories and posted on the internet are easy for anyone to find and live “for perpetuity.”

 “They never disappear and they show up in peoples’ lives in ways that are really damaging,” Page said.
 “This can keep someone from getting a job, from getting housing.
 It can ruin peoples’ lives.”

-Note: This story has been corrected to show the NYPD spokeswoman’s name is Devora Kaye, not Kaye Devora.